Nemesis Saga: Book 0 - Island 731

 Exploring the mystery surrounding the physical and genetic experiments of Japan's Unit 731 during the Second World War, Island 731 sees Mark Hawkins stranded in a forgotten nightmare with creatures too horrific to imagine.

 The Magellan, a research vessel in the Pacific Ocean, is mysteriously brought to a deserted island and with signs of habitation from the Second World War.
 When the crew start to disappear one by one, Hawkins starts to investigate.
 He finds them.
 Changed.

 In the spirit of The Island of Dr. Moreau, Robinson brings his mysterious creature creations to horrifying life through the ongoing experiments of Unit 731.

 Book 1 - Project Nemesis

 When a massive ancient monster is discovered in a cave and its DNA is combined with that of young murder victim, Nemesis is reborn.
 The 300 foot tall Kaiju is driven to seek out and avenge injustice.

-Jon Hudson of the Department of Homeland Security Fusion Center-P (Paranormal) accidentally becomes embroiled in the case of his life when he stumbles across secret genetic experiments on the in an abandoned missile base in the backwoods of Maine.
+Jon Hudson of the Department of Homeland Security Fusion Center-P (Paranormal) accidentally becomes embroiled in the case of his life when he stumbles across secret genetic experiments in an abandoned missile base in the backwoods of Maine.
 With his trusted team attempts to do the impossible.
 Stop the devastation.